DedaDev/discord-arduino-simplest/README.md

-# Control arduino with discord bot - simplest (Node.js)
+# Control an arduino with discord bot - simplest (Node.js)
 Simplest way to control arduino with discord bot.

 ## How to run: